Radha (actress)

-Udaya Chandrika, better known by her screen name Radha (born 3 June 1965) is a former Indian actress, who predominantly appeared in Telugu and Tamil films in addition to a few Malayalam, Kannada and Hindi films.
+Udaya Chandrika (3 June 1965), better known by her stage name Radha (born 3 June 1965), is a former Indian actress, who predominantly appeared in Telugu and Tamil films in addition to a few Malayalam, Kannada and Hindi films.
 She was one of the top heroines in the film industry for about a decade, from 1981 to 1991, dominating the 1980s era.

 Her elder sister Ambika, was an actress.
 Ambika and Radha acted together in a number of films, during the peak of their careers.
 They also co-owned a movie studio called "ARS Studios" in 1986.
 She appeared on television as one of the judges in the STAR Vijay Jodi Number One Season 7 and Season 8 Reality Dance programs.

 Personal life

-Radha hails from Kallara Village near Kilimanoor in Thiruvananthapuram District in Kerala.
+Radha hails from Kallara Village near Kilimanoor in Thiruvananthapuram District in Kerala but directly radha said in star maa pariwar awards, she born in Khammam district, Palwancha town in present Telangana State.
 She was born as Udaya Chandrika on 3 June 1965 and is the third daughter of Kallara Kunjan Nair and Sarassama.
 Her siblings are Ambika, Mallika, Suresh and Arjun.
 Her elder sister Ambika is also a popular actor.

 Radha married hotelier Rajasekaran Nair (owner of Udaya Samudra group) on 10 September 1991.
 The couple has two daughters Karthika Nair, and Thulasi Nair and one son Vignesh Nair.
 After her marriage in 1991, Radha chose to completely step away from the limelight.

 In 2021, Radha and her husband Rajasekaran Nair joined the Bharatiya Janata Party.
 Rajasekaran Nair was the party's candidate from the Neyyatinkara constituency for the 2021 Kerala Legislative Assembly election.

+in 2026, She filed case against her sister Ambika and brother for fraud.